Krystofee/react-router/docs/api-reference/README.md

 ### Routing

-The process of "routing" involves deciding which React elements will be rendered on a given page of your app, and how they will be nested.
+The process of "routing" is simply deciding which React elements will be rendered on a given page of your app, and how they will be nested.
 React Router provides two interfaces for declaring your routes.

 - [`<Routes>` and `<Route>`](#routes-and-route) if you're using JSX
 - [`useRoutes`](#useroutes) if you'd prefer a JavaScript object-based config